Table of Contents

 The Fitting Process

-If you are interested in orthokeratology, you will start with an appointment with an ophthalmologist to determine if you are eligible.
+If you are interested in orthokeratology, you will start with an appointment with an optometrist or ophthalmologist to determine if you are eligible.
 Many people with myopia or astigmatism are eligible, but it is important to receive a diagnosis from a medical professional first.
 Your ophthalmologist will measure the surface of your cornea with a corneal topographer, which creates a visual map of the surface of your eye.